Han-shu/UnitCom/README.md

 - UC unbounded when setting theta = 8, 7, 6 (curtailment or overgeneration)

 # Log
+May 12
+- Specify Nuclear gen as must run
+- Save uc_sol and ed_sol for every month and reinitiate uc_sol and ed_sol
+- Fix the length for UCInitValue.history_vg (24) and UCInitValue.history_wg (8)
 May 10
 - _get_ed_price *12 => $/MWh
 May 9